Emergency Response and Evacuation Procedures

 The Greyhound Alerts System is tested every first Monday of the month at 1:00pm.
 This test, exercises each standalone system and is evaluated to see if they will be able to perform their intended functions when needed.
 DPS alerts the Loyola community of these monthly tests via the University’s online news/events publication “Loyola Today” which is distributed to all members Monday through Friday during the fall and spring semesters and weekly during the summer months.

 Building evacuation drills are conducted and documented throughout the calendar year.
-After action reviews were also documented in order to train, educate, and improve upon evacuation times with DPS and Student Life staff.
+After action reviews are documented in order to train, educate, and improve upon evacuation times with DPS and Student Life staff.

 These tests are designed to assess and evaluate the emergency response plans and capabilities of the institution.
 These tests may be announced or unannounced.
 General information about the emergency response and evacuation procedures is publicized each year as part of the University’s emergency preparedness efforts and is available on the Loyola University’s Department of Public Safety website: http://www.loyola.edu/department/public-safety as well as the Department of Environmental Health & Safety website: https://www.loyola.edu/department/environmental-health-safety